drJabber/django-DefectDojo/docs/content/en/usage/performance.md

 DefectDojo offers an experimental feature to aynschronously import security reports.
-This feature works in most use cases, but struggles when doing things such as pushing to Jira during the import process.
-Because Endpoints are still being processed and created even after the import procedure is completed, pushing Findings to Jira can result in incomplete Jira tickets.
+This feature works in most use cases, but struggles when doing things such as pushing to Jira/OpenProject during the import process.
+Because Endpoints are still being processed and created even after the import procedure is completed, pushing Findings to Jira/OpenProject can result in incomplete Jira/OpenProject tickets.
 It is advised to wait until after import has been completed 100%.

 To enable this feature, set `ASYNC_FINDING_IMPORT` to True in `local_settings.py`